badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 ## 🐍 Real Python coding

-> They’ll learn the foundations of one of the most-used coding languages in the world.

-* **Why it matters:** Python is used by developers at Google, Netflix, and NASA.
+> **Why it matters:** Python is used by developers at Google, Netflix, and NASA.
 It’s also the most beginner-friendly.

+They’ll learn the foundations of one of the most-used coding languages in the world.

 ### Help kids to solve problems themselves